 Frigidaire FFEC3024LB 30-inch Electric Cooktop

-If you’re looking for a great electric cooktop with all the latest features at a discounted price—well, you probably can’t do better than this Frigidaire model.
+If you’re looking for a great electric cooktop with all the latest features at a discounted price — you probably can’t do better than this Frigidaire model.
 It includes four burners on a smooth black surface and easy-to-use, durable temperature knobs.
-The cooktop also includes red light indicators for each burner that warn if they are on or not, an important little feature that helps keep you safe when using electric tops.
-Also, see that the knob controls are placed in an unusual configuration along the side, which means you are closer to the back burners and may not have to lean in as much.
+The cooktop also includes red light indicators for each burner that warn if they are on, an important little feature that helps keep you safe when using electric tops.
+Also, notice that the knob controls are placed in an unusual configuration along the side, which means you are closer to the controls for the back burners and may not have to lean in as much.

 Bosch 30-inch Gas Cooktop

-This Bosch line of gas cooktops is often considered one of the best around: Rated at around 20,000 BTUs at its hottest, this model includes a once-piece steal design, LED indicators when burners are on, and an auto re-ignited in case a burner unexpectedly goes out (usually a sign that you need to clean them).
-Also, note the unique, minimalistic lines of the burner grate.
+This Bosch line of gas cooktops is often considered one of the best around: Rated at around 20,000 BTUs at its hottest, this model includes a one-piece steel design, LED indicators that indicate when burners are on, and an auto re-ignition feature that’ll kick in to re-ignite a burner when the flame unexpectedly goes out (usually a sign that you need to clean them).
+Also, note the unique, minimalist lines of the burner grate.
 That makes this cooktop particularly easy to clean.
-While extra little stars and loops on your gas burners may look impressive, all they do is make the grate more difficult to clean off, so this simple design has big advantages.
+While extra little stars and loops on your gas burners may look impressive, all they do is make the grate more difficult to clean, so this simple design has big advantages.

 Frigidaire FGIC3066TB 30-inch Induction Cooktop